About us

 Our people

-The Trust is run by a staff team of six, led by the Chief Executive who reports to the Board of Trustees.
-There are currently ten Board members who can each serve up to two four year terms of office and meet four times per year.
+The Trust is run by a staff team of seven, led by the Chief Executive who reports to the Board of Trustees.
+There are currently twelve Board members who can each serve up to two four year terms of office and meet four times per year.

 Reporting to the Board are three Committees: Research Grants Committee, Social Financing Committee and Investment Committee.
 Trustee committee members are assisted by a number of independent advisers who have professional expertise appropriate to the Committee they serve.